divi2806/CareXchange/Readme.md

 ## Acknowledgments

-- Special thanks to [any libraries, frameworks, or resources you used].
+- Special thanks to Taranjot Singh (our mentor) , Reactjs framework and django and code4cause team